Overview

 - Test actions thoroughly to ensure they behave as expected in real scenarios.

-- Consistency: Use global rules to set tone, style, and boundaries for assistant behavior across all topics.
+Use global rules to set overall tone and behavior across all topics.

 Example: